alacritty/alacritty/README.md

 better provided by a window manager or [terminal multiplexer][tmux]) nor niceties like a GUI config editor.

-The software is considered to be at an **alpha** level of readiness--there are missing features and bugs to be fixed, but it is already used by many as a daily driver.
+The software is considered to be at a **beta** level of readiness -- there are a few missing features and bugs to be fixed, but it is already used by many as a daily driver.

 Precompiled binaries are available from the [GitHub releases page](https://github.com/jwilm/alacritty/releases).